lorenzojavier-av/obsidian/Citas.md

 6. "There is a tide in the affairs of men, Which taken at the flood, **leads on to fortune**.
 Omitted, all the voyage of their life is bound in shallows and in miseries.
 On such a full sea are we now afloat.
 And we must take the current when it serves, or lose our ventures." ~ [[William Shakespeare]]
 7. “But I'll tell you what hermits realize.
 If you go off into a far, far forest and get very quiet, you'll come to understand that you're connected with everything.” ~ [[Alan Watts]]
 8. "The right way to wholeness is made up of…fateful detours and wrong turnings.
 It is a longissima via, not straight but snakelike, a path that unites the opposites in the manner of the guiding caduceus, a path whose labryrinthine twists and turns are not lacking in terrors." ~[[Carl Jung]]
+9. “It is not insult from another that causes you pain.
+It is the part of your mind that agrees with the insult.
+Agree only with the truth about you, and you are free.” ~[[Alan Cohen]]